 This method is also best for “fruit at the bottom” yogurts, or when the fruit is layered into the yogurt.
 Stirring the yogurt to distribute the fruit before freezing means the yogurt will freeze evenly and the flavors will be evenly distributed when the yogurt is thawed.

 Place the ice cube tray in the freezer for several hours until the yogurt is solid.
-Remove the frozen yogurt from the tray and transfer to a freezer-safe container.
+Remove the frozen yogurt cubes from the tray and transfer to a freezer-safe container or resealable bag.

 This method is excellent if your family likes Go-Gurts, as it’s a treat with a lot less sugar and additives than the store-bought version.
 You can purchase a set of reusable silicone sleeves (like this set where the lid is attached to the tube).
-Then fill them with yogurt (leaving just a smidge of room for expansion), and freeze them for a fun snack later on.
+Then fill them with yogurt (leaving just a smidge of room for expansion) and freeze them for a fun snack later.

-If your kids are particular about containers, these single-use plastic tubes are see-through and it also includes a funnel.
+If your kids are particular about containers, these single-use plastic tubes are see-through and the set also includes a funnel.

-This is my preferred method to freeze yogurt.
-I tend to buy bigger tubs of Greek yogurt.
+Can you freeze Greek yogurt in scoops?
+Oh yes!
+This is my preferred method to freeze yogurt since I tend to buy bigger tubs of Greek yogurt.
 It doesn’t require any tools or gadgets that I don’t already have.

 Line a baking sheet with parchment paper.
-Then using an ice cream scoop (like this set that has a trigger to release the scoop), portion the yogurt onto the parchment paper leaving an inch or two between each scoop.
-Freeze the yogurt for 6-8 hours and then remove them to a freezer container for longer storage.
+Then using an ice cream scoop (like this set that has a trigger to release the scoop), portion the yogurt onto the parchment paper, leaving an inch or two between each scoop.
+Freeze the yogurt for 6-8 hours and then remove the frozen yogurt scoops to a freezer container or resealable bag for longer storage.

 You can even use a particular measuring cup – say a ¼ cup – so you know precisely how much yogurt is in each portion.
 Label your freezer container with this measurement, and you’ll save time later if you bake with the yogurt because it’ll be one less thing to measure.

-The best method to thaw yogurt from the freezer is to put it in a shallow bowl, in the refrigerator the night before you plan to use it.
-The bowl will collect any moisture as the yogurt thaws, and the fridge will keep the yogurt cool.
+The best method to thaw yogurt from the freezer is to put it in a shallow bowl in the refrigerator the night before you plan to use it.
+The bowl will collect any moisture from ice crystals as the yogurt thaws, and the fridge will keep the yogurt cool.
 Thawing at room temperature is not advised.

 Although these might sound interchangeable, freezing yogurt is not the same as frozen yogurt or freeze-dried yogurt.